 This game is about the journey of coping with childhood trauma and doing so through more abstract experiences like dreams that can help make more sense of something a toddler might not fully understand.

 Infidelity is a sin that will never stop haunting you and your dreams in Catherine.
 You play the part of Vincent Brooks, who is hesitant to commit to the idea of marriage to his girlfriend Katherine.
 Just as Brooks begins to seriously mull over the situation, the beautiful Catherine comes along.
 She throws a wrench in Brook’s decisions in a way an affair never has.
 His act of cheating haunts his dreams and Catherine is never letting go either.

-Catherine combines supernatural and role-playing elements with might be described as a platformer, but is hardly that.
-The goal of the gameplay is getting to the top of the tower, but it is not about jumping or climbing.
+Catherine combines supernatural and role-playing elements which might be described as a platformer but is hardly that.
+The goal of the gameplay is to get to the top of the tower, but it is not about jumping or climbing.
 Brooks must pull out blocks and push them to the appropriate spots to get higher, all the while some horrible monster is coming after him.

 Just remember to get the Director’s Cut version of this game, as the original is very glitchy and the gameplay can get quite frustrating for coming out in 2010.
 Nevertheless, Deadly Premonition makes it to the list with a compelling story, a unique cast of characters you will never see anywhere else, and deeply terrifying visuals that will stick with you forever.

 Despite being a little on the weird side, Deadly Premonition does tell a good story and the combat is an average FPS flavor.
 The story centers around FBI Special Agent Francis York Morgan as he investigates the murder of an eighteen-year-old woman.
 This case turns out to be a part of a series of similar murders across America done by the Raincoat Killer.